knowlearning/documentation/docs/tutorials/recommended-app-scaffold.md

   const potentialUUID = pathname.slice(1)

   if (isUUID(potentialUUID)) {
+    Agent.addToContext(potentialUUID)
+    const { context } = await Agent.environment()

-    const [ metadata, content ] = await Promise.all([
+    const [ content, contentMetadata, runStateMetadata ] = await Promise.all([
+      Agent.state(potentialUUID),
       Agent.metadata(potentialUUID),
-      Agent.content(potentialUUID)
+      Agent.metadata(context)
     ])
+    /*
+      Using context as the name helps a user re-attach to the same run-state whenever they encounter the same content in the same context.
+If you want your app to show the same state to the same user regardless of of context, use a unique name instead of context.
+    */

+    //  Make sure runStateMetadata is of the proper type. if (runStateMetadata.active_type !== RUN_STATE_TYPE) runStateMetadata.active_type = RUN_STATE_TYPE
+    /*
+      NOTE: You may find it more appropriate to set the type based on contentMetadata.active_type, since your
+      application may run different types of content.
+    */

+    /*
-    //  use metadata.active_type to determine what
+      Use contentMetadata.active_type to determine what
-    //  component/interface to initialize and use content to
-    //  initialize that component/interface with the right
+      component/interface to initialize and use content to initialize that component/interface with the right
-    //  properties
+      properties.
+Use runStateMetadata.id to use as the main scope to record the current user's interactions with this content in this context.
+    */
   }
   else {
     //  use your preffered framework initialize content for